-Behavioral Health Services cover a wide range of interventions aimed at improving a child or family’s overall emotional well-being.
+Behavioral Health Services cover a wide range of interventions aimed at improving a child, teen, and family’s overall emotional well-being.
 Interventions range from family therapy, parent training, or individual therapy for a child or adolescent.
 At Carolina Pediatric Therapy, you and your family will act as partners with our therapists in creating a treatment plan that best fits your child or family’s needs.
 Our clinicians are trained in various treatment models (cognitive behavioral therapy, solution-focused, positive psychology, or mindfulness-based), as well as evidence-based treatments (treatments supported by positive research outcomes), including Triple P (Positive Parenting Program) or Trauma-Focused Cognitive Behavioral Therapy.

 A behavioral health emergency is an immediate/imminent threat of harm to ones self or others which would likely result in 911 being contacted, mobile crisis, and/or having the client evaluated at the nearest emergency room.

 If this is a Medical Emergency, dial 911 immediately.